Takeshi Obata: Career

 Takeshi Obata chose to be a manga artist because he always loved drawing.
 As a child he re-read Shotaro Ishinomori's Cyborg 009 over and over.
 His first published manga was in Higashi-Yamanoshita Elementary's school newspaper when he was in the third grade.
 It was about a hero who turned into a disposable pocket warmer when in trouble.
 Obata originally became noticed in 1985 when he took a prize in the Tezuka Award for his one-shot 500 Kōnen no Shinwa.
 Joining the Weekly Shōnen Jump staff, he mentored under Makoto Niwano before starting his first major series, writing and drawing Cyborg Jii-chan G in 1989.
 After this series, Obata began collaborating with other writers.

-Karakurizōshi Ayatsuri Sakon, with author Sharakumaro, became his first work to be adapted into an anime.
+Sakon, the Ventriloquist, with author Sharakumaro, became his first work to be adapted into an anime.
 He then created Hikaru no Go with Yumi Hotta, which received the 1999 Shogakukan Manga Award and the 2003 Tezuka Osamu Cultural Prize.
 With 25 million collected volumes in circulation, it was adapted into an anime and became his first work to be released in North America.

 In 2003 he teamed up with Tsugumi Ohba to create Death Note.
 It became his biggest hit to date, with 30 million copies in circulation, an anime adaptation, five live-action films, two live-action TV drama and a musical.
 Obata served as the artist of Blue Dragon Ral Grad, a manga adaptation of the fantasy video game Blue Dragon, from December 2006 to July 2007.

 In the fall of 2007, he drew the short story "Hello Baby" with writer Masanori Morita, which appeared in Jump Square.
 This was followed a year later by "Urōboe Uroboros!" with Nisio Isin, who authored the Death Note Another Note: The Los Angeles BB Murder Cases novel.